 |Nutritional Guidelines (per serving)|

 These marinated and grilled tuna steaks cook up quickly on an indoor grill; either an electric model or a grill pan will work well.
-They're easy enough for a weeknight but special enough for company, especially since they are fast and easy to make.
-If you like your grilled tuna very rare, be sure to buy it from a reputable fishmonger.
-You want your tuna as fresh and high quality as possible.
+They're easy enough for a weeknight, but special enough for company, especially since they are fast and easy to make.
 If you're new to indoor grilling, follow these indoor grill cooking tips for success every time.

 - 1/2 cup low-sodium soy sauce

 - 1/4 cup scallions (chopped, white and light green parts)

 - 2 tablespoons fresh lemon juice

 - 1 teaspoon sesame oil